ymollard/python-advanced-slides/exercises.md

 5.2.
 Use the [`logging`](https://docs.python.org/3/howto/logging.html) library in order to log the simulator module:
   * a WARNING entry when a lockdown is triggered
   * an INFO entry when a lockdown has just finished
-  * a DEBUG entry telling the number of remaining lockddown days
+  * a DEBUG entry telling the number of remaining lockdown days

 5.3.
 In the main script, activate the `basicConfig` to display all DEBUGs in the terminal

 5.4.
-En extra library pollutes the stream.
+An extra library pollutes the stream.
 Drop the basic config and activate only logs from `simulator` (make sure you do not forget the handler).

 ---
 # Mini-project 3.
 Build a full package – Money transfer simulator